michaeljhkim/path-tracing-demo-rust/README.md

 # PathTraceImages-RUST

 Rust-based path-tracing algorithm for producing standard resolution images.
+Remake of C++ project.
 - CPU only for highest accuracy
 - Multi-threaded due to large amount of computations.